-Newer technologies like skeleTRACK try to have a variable view point during replay.
+Newer technologies like skeleTRACK is working on this topic.
 This approach will still suffer from the same drawbacks as any other optical system.
 About 90% of the data will come from the player and 10% of the time the data is not available (occlusion) or worse is from another player (data reliability issue).
 Besides other effects like lighting conditions.
 For further improved fan engagement, other elements like heart rate, MOx and audio are to be added.
 Since these features require sensors on the players, better have these sensors to incorporate tracking as well.